 Atlantic Ocean, NL - Roland Walsh

-My name is Roland Walsh and I’m the director of safety for McKeil Murray.
+My name is Roland Walsh and I’m the director of safety for McKeil Marine.
 I’ve been with McKeil now for 8 months.
 I’ve been in the director role for about 4 months now.

 I’m from a small community in Placentia Bay, it’s called Little Bay.
 My most powerful memory of water is where I grew up.
 We lived about 15 feet from the water’s edge.
 Actually I did a lot of fishing, a lot of hunting in the water.
 All of my family owned vessels.
 My most powerful, I guess, memory is the time I spent with my dad in the boats, fishing and hunting.
 He was always someone who showed you the way, he was always someone who cared about the water and all the things around regarding the water.
 It’s unbelievable to grow up that close to the water.
 Mom being so nervous for us kids, afraid of us falling in the water.
 It was just an amazing experience to grow up so close.